How to Build an Effective Social Media Fundraising Campaign – Tools & Tips

 Engaged followers are often the ones who will spread the word about your organization.
 An engaged community will share your content with other like-minded friends and individuals in their social media circle.
 They are very likely the people who will respond to your appeals to donate.

 Building an effective social media campaign is no easy task.
-By applying the tips provided here, your online fundraising community will feel heard and acknowledged.
+By applying the tips provided in “How to Build an Effective Social Media Campaign – Tools & Tips,” your online fundraising community will feel heard and acknowledged.
 They will be more likely to become fans and your most loyal social media ambassadors and donors.

 For more information about creating social media campaigns, contact us today!
-Write Choice Marketing will help you create an effective social media strategy, prepare a content schedule, and craft your posts.
+Write Choice Marketing will energize your social media strategy and inspire authentic donor connections that will deliver more donations.